urmi-21/pyrpipe/examples(case-studies)/Human_annotation_snakemake/README.md

 ### To execute on a cluster with slurm

-`snakemake -j 5 --cluster-config cluster.json --cluster "sbatch -t {cluster.time} -c 28`
+`snakemake -j 5 --cluster-config cluster.json --cluster "sbatch -t {cluster.time} -c 28 -C EGRESS`